G4CI responds to the Wagstaff and Reform 25 Final Report:

 Reform 25: A Hollow PR Exercise?

-Within the hallowed halls of British Gymnastics, whispers reverberate through the corridors.
-Whispers of discontent, disillusionment, and a gnawing sense of betrayal.
 The Reform 25 initiative, held up by British Gymnastics as the beacon of hope after the damning Whyte Review, now stands at a crossroads.
 Is it a mere tick-box exercise, a perfunctory nod to accountability?
-Or can it genuinely pave the way for transformation?

 A Culture of silence